 A student's transcript is an official record which records the courses taken by a student from ninth through twelfth grade.

-In addition to final grades the transcript also documents a student's immunization record and, in some cases, testing information.
+In addition to final grades the transcript also documents a student's immunization record.

 Students may request official transcripts at the front office to be sent within two working days of the request.
 Students will be given the first five transcripts free of charge.
 Every transcript thereafter will require payment of \$1.00.